PROFESSIONALS GUILD OF OHIO BY-LAWS

 The Executive Board of the Professionals Guild shall have authority to set a lower dues rate than that prescribed herein, but shall not have authority to set a higher rate.

-Annual dues may be paid to the Union through a payroll deduction checkoff plan under which the employer deducts union dues from the employee’s wages and remits them to the Union.
+Annual dues shall be paid to the Union through a payroll deduction checkoff plan under which the employer deducts union dues from the employee’s wages and remits them to the Union.
 Dues checkoff authorizations and plans shall, where possible, contain a provision requiring that dues deduction authorization shall be irrevocable except that an employee may revoke the authorization in writing only in accordance with the terms of the collective bargaining agreement with the employer or where the agreement does not contain a procedure for revocation, only during a thirty (30) day period that begins one hundred twenty (120) days prior to the expiration of the agreement.
-A member desiring to revoke authorization for dues deduction must send timely written notice of the revocation to the chief fiscal officer of the employer and the Union Executive Board Treasurer.
+A member desiring to revoke authorization for dues deduction must send timely written notice of the revocation to the Union Executive Board Treasurer.
 Dues deduction authorizations not timely revoked shall remain in effect continuously.

 Members employed by an employer that does not agree to a dues checkoff plan shall pay their dues for the entire year to the Union Executive Board Treasurer in January of each membership year.

 All financial records of the Professionals Guild of Ohio and its affiliated councils shall be available for inspection by any member of the Professionals Guild.

 The Treasurer shall provide or cause to be provided an annual financial report for the previous year.
 Such report shall be transmitted to the President and the Executive Director not later than January 15 of each year.
 The Executive Director shall distribute the financial report, through the Councils, to all members.

 ARTICLE III.
 Loans.

 No loan shall be made by the Professionals Guild to any member, officer, or employee of the Professionals Guild.

 ARTICLE IV.
 Conflict of Interest.